n8n-io/n8n-docs/docs/doc2/deployment.md

 ## Prerequisites

-Running Computer with access to internet
+Running Computer with access to internet.
 The following screen will be shown when you go to the URL:

 ![DOC2 Login](/_images/doc2/DOC2_Deployment_Login.png){ loading=lazy }